ilastik/ilastik.github.io/documentation/tracking/tracking.md

 ## 1. Input Data:
-To begin, the raw data and the prediction maps (the results from the Pixel Classification workflow or segmented images from other sources) need to be specified in the respective tab.
+To begin, the raw data and the prediction maps (the results from the Pixel Classification workflow or segmented images from other sources) need to be specified in the respective tab (in this case we choose the workflow with **Prediction Map** as input rather than binary image).
 In particular, the file `mitocheck_94570_2D+t_01-53.h5` is added as **Raw Data** and the dataset in `mitocheck_94570_2D+t_01-53_export.h5`